Joan & Alan Bernikow JCC of Staten Island

 Picture

-All programs are running both in-person and remotely.
-These programs are funded by the NYC Department of Youth and Community Development (DYCD).
+All of our community-based school programs are funded by the Department of Youth and Community Development (DYCD), a NYC agency.

 Beacon Programs

-The JCC Beacon program serves the community on the North and South Shores of Staten Island, at I.S.
-49 and Tottenville High School, respectively.
-The after school program for middle school and high school students offers a wide variety of essential services to school-age children as well as their parents and the community.
+The JCC Beacon program serves the community on the South Shore of Staten Island.
+The after school program for high school students offers a wide variety of essential services to school-age children as well as their parents and the community.
 The mission of the Beacon program is to provide activities that are not generally available during the school day.
-The Beacon program also works closely with each principal to support their ongoing academic needs.
-Regularly scheduled after school, evening, Saturday, and summer camp programs include academic help (STEM based), social services, recreational, leadership development, nutritional enhancements, music, dance, art, and drama.
+Regularly scheduled after-school, evening, Saturday, and summer camp programs include academic help (STEM-based), social services, recreational, leadership development, nutritional enhancements, music, dance, art, and drama.
 There is a registration process for enrollment into the JCC Beacon programs with applications available at each site.

 SONYC Program at Eagle Academy

-The JCC COMPASS program provides after school programming for elementary aged children in the north shore area.
+These programs provide after-school and summer programming for elementary-aged children.
 Similar to the JCC Beacon program, the program complements the school day by offering academics, socialization, recreation, and the arts.
 Parents and the surrounding community are also provided with opportunities to support the efforts of the program by civic engagement events that bring the community together.
-To enroll in the COMPASS program, applications can be submitted to the COMPASS office at PS 65.
+The summer camp program offered by the JCC COMPASS program is relocated to I.S.
+61 for full-day camp activities.
+To enroll in the program, applications can be submitted to the COMPASS office at P.S.
+65.

 Donate